calliewentling/ApregoarProject/README.md

 A lack of clear and efficient transmission of information leads to misinformed citizens and city managers.
 Digital media agencies know the value of data visualizations for engaging readers.

-Time, processing, and human resources are extended to scare news and social media sites to extract event data foir smart city and GeoINT applications.
+Time, processing, and human resources are extended to scrape news and social media sites to extract event data for smart city and GeoINT applications.

 ## The solution
 ![apregoar_stakeholders](https://user-images.githubusercontent.com/83875010/218802635-1c3c8776-dd86-4a14-9b44-0507ea4b8a26.png)